ZotyDev/FoundryVTT-ModulesWiki/src/itemTags/apiReference.md

 > All the options inside `where` are optional, if you don't pass any of the values it will default to `true`.
 You can set any of the values (including `where` itself, `where.item` and `where.actor`) to `false` to exclude them from the search.

 > There are two optional values, `tags` and `strings`, only one will be used for the search, if you include both, the `tags` option will be used.
-And if you don't pass both the search will return all the results that have atleast one tag set.
+And if you don't pass both, the search will return all the results that have atleast one tag set.

 ### Search Actor
 ```js